 Prior to the Raptor, WD hadn't competed in the enterprise drive segment for a number of years.
 "We recognized that it was not our fortÉ," Wilkins says.
 The new SATA Raptor drive "represents an opportunity for us to regain the enterprise market."

-But while "ATA drives are getting more sophisticated, they're still nowhere near what SCSI can do," says Marc Noblitt, product planning manager at Seagate, which makes both SCSI, ATA and now SATA drives, with its Barracuda SATA V. Beyond interface, some of the design differences that set enterprise drives apart from their desktop counterparts include better thermal dynamics, stiffer and lighter--hence more resilient--actuator arms, longer testing cycles,
+But while "ATA drives are getting more sophisticated, they're still nowhere near what SCSI can do," says Marc Noblitt, product planning manager at Seagate, which makes both SCSI, ATA and now SATA drives, with its Barracuda SATA V. Beyond interface, some of the design differences that set enterprise drives apart from their desktop counterparts include better thermal dynamics, stiffer and lighter--hence more resilient--actuator arms, longer testing cycles, and additional firmware, such as support for tagged command queuing with a 256- command queue depth.

 That said, Seagate recently announced that its SATA drives will natively support command queuing, albeit with a queue depth of 32.